-PM Narendra Modi addresses rally in Maharashtra's Wardha
+'Even Sharad Pawar knows which way the wind is blowing', says PM in Maharashtra's Wardha

-Mumbai, Apr 01: Prime Minister Narendra Modi will address a public meeting in Wardha on Monday to campaign for the BJP-Shiv Sena alliance candidates in Vidarbha region.
+Mumbai, Apr 01: Prime Minister Narendra Modi addressed a public meeting in Wardha on Monday to campaign for the BJP-Shiv Sena alliance candidates in Vidarbha region.

-The meeting will begin at 11 am at Swavalambi ground in Wardha, BJP sources said.
-All the 10 candidates of the BJP-Sena alliance will be present at the meeting, they said.

 The candidates include Union ministers Nitin Gadkari (Nagpur) and Hansraj Ahir (Chandrapur), Krupal Tumane (Ramtek), Ramdas Tadas (Wardha), Ashok Nete (Gadchiroli), Bhavana Gawali (Yavatmal-Washim), Anand Adsul (Amravati), Sanjay Dhotre (Akola), Sunil Mendhe (Bhandara-Gondia) and Pratap Jadhao (Buldhana).